samchughtai/samchughtai/README.md

 - 👋 Hi, I’m @samchughtai working as an Automation Architect
 - 👀 I’m interested in Testing Architectures and Frameworks that are easy to maintain.
-- 🌱 I was working in Java and now I’m currently learning to work in microsoft stack technologies.
+- 🌱 I was working in Java and c#
 - 📫 You can reach out to me on LinkedIn https://www.linkedin.com/in/samreenchughtai/

 <!---